-To achieve the body we like in our coffee we can play with Brew Ratio and Brew Method.
-If I am looking for a medium bodied batch brew coffee for a late evening gathering to be enjoyed with my favourite slice of chocolate cake, I would use a medium roast coffee with heavy chocolate notes and increase my brew ratio.
-Using 140 Grams of ground coffee to 2.2 Litres of water I would create a smooth tasting coffee brewed through a paper filter that has an intense flavour and aroma.
-When swirled around the cup you can see a thin coating of oil that made it through the paper filter.
-The coffee wouldn't feel heavy on my palate but would have an intense flavour.
+To achieve prefered body we play with Brew Ratio and Brew Method.
+For a medium bodied batch brew at a late evening gathering to be enjoyed with my favourite slice of chocolate cake, I would use a medium roast coffee with heavy chocolate notes and increase brew ratio.
+Using 140 Grams of ground coffee to 2.2 Litres of water through a paper filter, creating a smooth tasting coffee with intense flavour and aroma.
+When swirled around the cup you will see a thin coating of oil that survived the paper filter.
+The coffee wouldn't feel heavy, yet it would have intense flavour.

-With the same coffee we can adjust the brew ratio to give us a lighter bodied coffee.
-The coffee will be clearer, less oils will be present, giving our palate the impression of a light bodied cup, those full flavours are still there, just more subtle.
-We can achieve this by adding clean hot water to the brewed coffee to dilute it thus increasing the water to coffee ratio creating a lighter bodied cup.
-Generally speaking when brewing through a paper filter this can capture some of those essential oils and compounds we associate with a full bodied cup.
+Adjusting brew ratio, the same coffee can be clearer with less oils present, giving our palate the impression of a light bodied cup.
+The full flavours raimain subtely.
+This can be achieved by adding clean hot water to the brewed coffee.
+Dilution increases water to coffee ratio creating a lighter mouth feel.
+Generally speaking, brewing through a paper filter captures some essential oils and compounds we associate with a full bodied cup.

-In no way should we think that coffee with light body is less flavoursome.
-Many specialty coffees are roasted lighter to enhance there unique flavour of origin.
-We only add a slice of lemon to our water to make it more refreshing, not the entire fruit.
-Likewise if we want to capture the subtle citrus and tropical fruit flavours in our coffee we brew them more carefully and enjoy a light refreshing coffee.
+Coffee with light body is in no way less flavoursome.
+Many specialty coffees are roasted lighter to enhance their unique flavour of origin.
+For example, to make water more refreshing we only need add a slice of lemon, not the entire fruit.
+Likewise, to capture the subtle citrus and tropical fruit flavours in coffee we brew more carefully and enjoy a light refreshing coffee.

-When it comes to selecting what coffee to buy, it can be tricky.
-Our likes and dislikes vary and so does our palate and mood.
+Selecting coffee can be tricky.
+Likes and dislikes vary and so does palate and mood.
 Think about what textures and flavours you enjoy, and always consult your local roaster for assistance.
 This is what we are here for: to make sure you enjoy every sip of your favourite brew.